-Gold mineralization in the Toiyabe mine area occurs in the lower plate carbonates but also in the upper plate siliceous sediments above the Roberts Mountain thrust fault.
-Little is know about the gold occurrences within the Golden Oasis property, much of the information in this section is derived from the historical discussion of the gold occurrences at the Toiyabe mine.
-The proximity of the Golden Oasis-Toiyabe Project to the old Toiyabe mine does not suggest or indicate that the Golden Oasis property is similarly mineralized.
-Despite the presence of numerous old prospect pits, there has been no recorded historic production from the Golden Oasis property.
+Gold mineralization in the Toiyabe mine area occurs in the lower plate carbonates and in the upper plate siliceous sediments above the Roberts Mountain thrust fault.
+Little is known about the gold occurrences within the ACM property, much of the information in this section is derived from the historical discussion of the gold occurrences at the Toiyabe mine.
+The proximity of the ACM-Toiyabe Project to the old Toiyabe mine does not suggest or indicate that the ACM property is similarly mineralized.
+Despite the presence of numerous old prospect pits, there has been no recorded historic production from within the ACM property.

-At the Toiyabe mine, 60% of the gold is derived from the lower plate Roberts Mountain Formation while 40% of the gold comes form the upper plate package.
+At the Toiyabe mine, 60% of the gold is derived from the lower plate carbonate sediments while 40% of the gold comes from the upper plate package.
 Gold is fine grained and in a free state so is commonly liberated by heap leaching.

 Crushed rock was placed on the pads, dilute cyanide solution was sprinkled on the heaps.
 The pregnant solution was collected and the gold (+ silver) was recovered by a series of carbon columns followed by stripping and electrowinning, overall gold recoveries averaged 65%.

 Mineralized rock is commonly indistinguishable from the unmineralized rocks.
 Alteration in the mine area includes; silicification, decalcification, minor oxidization and remobilization of carbon.
 Gold is dominantly associated with silicification, either as quartz veins, quartz veinlets and/or replacement flooding.
-The gold is commonly associated with elevate arsenic, mercury, antimony and silver geochemistry which aids in the search for these deposits.
-Gold commonly occurs where narrow fracture systems intersect only certain sheared, permeable and reactive carbonates that result in larger, shear-breccia hosted gold systems.
+The gold is commonly associated with elevated arsenic, mercury, antimony and silver geochemistry which aids in the search for these deposits.
+Gold commonly occurs where narrow fracture systems intersect only certain sheared, permeable and reactive carbonates.
+The fault preparation results in larger, shear-breccia hosted gold systems.
+Gold on the ACM property is dominantly associated with silicification, either as quartz veins, quartz veinlets and/or replacement flooding generally hosted in the Roberts Mountain formation.
+The gold is commonly associated with elevated arsenic, mercury, antimony and silver geochemistry which aids in the search for these deposits.

 Gold in the Toiyabe mine is also associated with Oligocene aged rhyolitic-latitic dykes.
 In several areas of the mine, gold is found in quartz veins or siliceous flooding of igneous dykes, a common phenomenon in other mines in the Battle Mountain and Carlin gold belts.
-Insufficient mapping has been completed on the property to determine if similarly mineralized dykes exist on the Golden Oasis property.
+Mapping within ACM property boundary has identified similar dykes to the adjacent Toiyabe mine.
+However, the dykes have been thoroughly argillized by hydrothermal fluids so a definitive determination of composition has not been made.